bookofproofs/bookofproofs.github.io/_sources/history/17th-century/ceva-tommaso.md

 **Tommaso Ceva** was an Italian Jesuit who worked in geometry, gravity and arithmetic.

 ### Mathematical Profile (Excerpt):
-* Their father, Carlo Francesco Ceva (1610-1690), was a man who undertook many different activities such as buying and selling houses and land.
-* They had several children: Laura Maria Francesca Elisabetta Ceva (born 1640), Clara Giustina Bonaventura Ceva (born 1642), Iginio Nicolò Ceva (born 1644), Francesco Ceva (born 1645), Giovanni Benedetto Ceva (who also has a biography in this archive, born 1647), Tomasso Ceva (the subject of this biography, born 1648), Teresa Francesca Ceva (born 1650), and Cristoforo Vittore Ceva (born 1652).
 * Tomasso Ceva's cousin, also named Carlo Francesco Ceva, was the Bishop of Tortona.
 * Tommaso Ceva became professor of mathematics and rhetoric at the Jesuit College of Brera in Milan and taught rhetoric, moral theology and mathematics there for more than forty years.
 * During most of this time the city was under Spanish rule and Ceva made sure of their support by writing pieces to celebrate civic events and dedicating works to Guzman, the Spanish governor of Milan.